finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > String putWriterDesignToSql(writerDesign)

-[EXPERIMENTAL] PutWriterDesignToSql: Makes writer SQL from a writer-design object
+[EXPERIMENTAL] PutWriterDesignToSql: Make writer SQL from a writer-design object

 Generates writer SQL from a valid WriterDesign structure  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.